 The fourth way to become divorced in Colorado is via the traditional model.
 Despite the threat of a spouse saying, “I’ll see you in court.” more than 95% of divorces don’t end up in courtroom but are settled outside of court.
 The traditional divorce model is the pathway when one party does not agree to divorce.
 The divorce is contested which rules out the ability to go with the other three options.

 The disadvantages of a traditional divorce are numerous.
 There is the cost of retaining an expensive divorce attorney.
 There is the public reveal of the particulars of your divorce.
 All parties are subject (read: at the whim of) the timelines and schedules of attorney and judges.
 There is no collaboration but instead an atmosphere of win or lose, take or be taken.
 People who are not experts in psychology or finance are the final arbiters of settlement agreement, maintenance and parenting plans.
 The timeline to completion ranges from a minimum of six months to a few years.
 If one of the attorneys misses something or is inexperienced it will cost more to hire another attorney to fix the problem.
 The issues are prioritized by an attorney even if the divorce stays out of court and if it goes to court, the issues are further streamlined to ensure ONLY the most pressing ones are worthy of the court’s time.

-The main advantage of a traditional divorce is when one or both parties is unlikely to cooperate or keep a promise, a traditional divorce is backed up by the heavy hand of the law to enforce any agreements made.
-Some people need court enforced boundaries and calls to action to act properly.
+The main advantage of a traditional divorce is when one or both parties is unlikely to cooperate or keep a promise, the heavy hand of the law will enforce any agreements.
+Some people need court enforced boundaries and calls to act properly.